heregoesradio/heregoes/README.md

 ## Imagery Examples

 The heregoes library renders standard imagery for the GOES-R ABI and SUVI instruments following available literature wherever possible.
+To reduce memory utilization, subsets of ABI images can be processed by specifying either an array index or continuous slice with the `index` argument, or with a latitude and longitude bounding box: `lat_bounds=[ul_lat, lr_lat]` and `lon_bounds=[ul_lon, lr_lon]`.

 ### Render a single-channel SUVI image